-After the initial round of offers, made on Monday 1st March 2021, further places may become available - if, for example, parents/carers take up places for their son at another school.
-These places will be offered from the waiting list, up to the Published Admission Number (PAN) of the School in line with the re-allocation dates as outlined in the co-ordinated scheme.
+After the initial round of offers, made on 2nd March 2026, further places may become available - if, for example, parents/carers take up places for their son at another school.
+These places will be offered from the waiting list, up to the Published Admission Number (PAN) of the School in line with the re-allocation dates as outlined in the coordinated scheme.

-The waiting list order will follow the same criteria as outlined in Categories 1-5 above, but will also include any applicant who registered late for the 11+ test, or who submitted a late secondary school application.
+The waiting list order will follow the same criteria as outlined in Categories 1 - 6 above, but will also include any applicant who registered late for the 11+ test, or who submitted a late secondary school application.

-Any child who is made an offer for a school which was listed lower on their secondary school application than King Edward VI School will automatically be added to the waiting list, provided that the child achieved the minimum waiting list score or above for this School, for this particular year of entry, in the 11+ test.
+Any child who is made an offer for a school which was listed lower on their secondary school application than King Edward VI School will automatically be added to the waiting list, provided that the child achieved the Required Minimum Academic Standard for the waiting list for this School, for this particular year of entry, in the 11+ test.

-In accordance with the Admissions Code (2014), waiting lists will be held for one term until Friday 31st December 2021.
-Children aged 12 or under will continue to be tested using the CEM Centre 11+ test until the waiting list is dissolved on Friday 31st December 2021.
+In accordance with the Admissions Code (2014), waiting lists will be held for one term until 31st December 2026.
+Children aged 12 or under will continue to be tested using the 11+ test until the waiting list is dissolved on 31st December 2026.
 (Please note that children already aged 12 will have the oldest age weighting applied to their score and will then be ranked against the other children who have taken the test).

-After Friday 31st December 2021, the CEM Centre 11+ test will continue to be used for children under the age of 12.
+After 31st December 2026, the 11+ test will continue to be used for children under the age of 12.
 For children aged 12 or over the School will set tests in English and Mathematics to judge academic suitability against the rest of the cohort.
 See Section 3 - In-Year Applications for Years 7 to 11.